-In connection with the Separation, the Company entered into a tax receivables agreement (the "Tax Receivables Agreement") with MetLife that provides MetLife with the right to receive as partial consideration for its contribution of assets to Brighthouse Financial, Inc. future payments from Brighthouse Financial, Inc., equal to 86% of the amount of cash savings, if any, in U.S. federal income tax that Brighthouse Financial, Inc. and its subsidiaries actually, or are deemed to, realize as a result of the utilization of Brighthouse Financial, Inc. and its subsidiaries' net operating losses, capital losses, tax basis and amortization or depreciation deductions in respect of certain tax benefits it may realize as a result of certain transactions involved in the Separation.
+In connection with the Separation, the Company entered into a tax receivables agreement (the "Tax Receivables Agreement") with MetLife that provides MetLife with the right to receive as partial consideration for its contribution of assets to Brighthouse Financial, Inc. future payments from Brighthouse Financial, Inc., equal to 86% of the amount of cash savings, if any, in U.S. federal income tax that Brighthouse Financial, Inc. and its subsidiaries actually, or are deemed to, realize as a result of the utilization of Brighthouse Financial, Inc. and its subsidiaries actually, or are deemed to, realize as a result of the utilization of Brighthouse Financial, Inc. and its subsidiaries in respect of certain tax benefits it may realize as a result of certain transactions involved in the Separation.
 In the third quarter of 2017, in connection with the Tax Receivables Agreement, the Company recorded a payable to MetLife of \$553 million in other liabilities, offset with a decrease to additional paid-in capital.